CDE: The 8th Annual G Lynn Powell Lecture Series

 Course Information and Learning Outcomes:

-While human ingenuity has reached new heights in the quality of surgical and prosthetic work aimed at replacing teeth, a healthy, natural dentition remains a source of admiration, personal pride, and a reflection of overall well-being.
-Periodontal disease and gingival recession can cause both aesthetic and functional concerns that may be distressing for patients.
-Advances in surgical techniques now allow for the correction or removal of anatomic, developmental, or traumatic defects affecting the periodontium.
-This presentation will highlight the rationale for minimally invasive procedures in periodontal therapy by illustrating clinical cases spanning a broad range of applications within daily periodontal treatment workflows.
+A healthy natural dentition remains a source of admiration, personal pride, and a reflection of overall well-being.
+Periodontal disease and gingival recession can result in both aesthetic and functional concerns that are often distressing for patients.
+Advances in surgical techniques now allow for the predictable correction or elimination of pathological, anatomic, developmental, and traumatic defects affecting the periodontium.
+In certain cases, however, teeth cannot be preserved and must be replaced.
+While significant progress has been made in the surgical and prosthetic aspects of dental implant therapy, complications may arise that necessitate intervention to restore and maintain peri-implant health.
+This presentation will highlight the rationale for minimally invasive periodontal therapy through clinical cases spanning a broad range of applications in daily practice, including tooth preservation, implant integration, and the management of complications.

 Upon completing this course, the dental professional will be able to:

-• Identify patterns of reversible bone loss around teeth.
+1. Identify reversible patterns of bone loss around teeth.

-• Adopt a confident approach to determining the differential diagnosis for a tooth with a poor periodontal prognosis.
+3. Develop a confident approach to establishing a differential diagnosis for a dental tooth with a poor periodontal prognosis.

-• Become familiar with the specially designed armamentarium that assists in performing tasks related to periodontal therapy and precise soft-tissue management.
+4. Become familiar with the specially designed tools that help perform tasks related to periodontal therapy and accurate soft tissue management.

 Course Schedule: